$\mathbb{A}^1$-curves on log smooth varieties: Log comb construction

-\begin{remark} For the convenience of future use, we slightly generalize our discussion to the case with possibly higher genus handle.
-However, the major focus of the current paper will be the genus $g=0$ case. \end{remark}

-Our goal is trying to understand when $\uf$ can be lift a stable log map to $\lD_{\lambda}$, hence to $X$.
-The first obstruction to have such lifting is on the level of characteristic monoids, which is known as the admissibility in the rank one case \cite[Definition 3.3.6]{Chen}.
+Our next goal is to understand when a pre-log comb $\uf$ can be \R{lifted to} a stable log map to $D_{\lambda}$, hence to $X$.
+The first obstruction to have such lifting is on the level of characteristic monoids, which is known as admissibility in the rank one case \cite[Definition 3.3.6]{Chen}.